rebecavalverde/help-docs/docs/en/editor/audio-settings.md

 ![Audio settings](/help/assets/img/editor/audio-settings.png)

 Each time a slider is changed in the score settings, it is automatically modified within the score data, and synchronized on every device having access to the score.
+Therefore, every people visiting this score will get the same audio mix that you set there.

 ## Local audio settings